US Visa Appointment Wait Time 2026: India, Canada, UAE

 Visa Category Queue Type Typical 2026 Planning Horizon in India Key Variable

-B1/B2 visitor visa Nonimmigrant, high demand 6 to 12 months at major posts, longer at some Post location and seasonal volume
+B1/B2 visitor visa Non-immigrant, high demand 6 to 12 months at major posts, longer at some Post location and seasonal volume

-L-1A or L-1B Nonimmigrant, employment Generally shorter than B1/B2; verify by post Employer petition approval timeline
+L-1A or L-1B Non-immigrant, employment Generally shorter than B1/B2; verify by post Employer petition approval timeline

-EB-1 or EB-2 NIW immigrant visa Immigrant visa interview Scheduled by NVC and consulate after priority date is current Priority date movement and NVC processing
+EB-1 or EB-2 NIW immigrant visa Immigrant visa interview Scheduled by NVC and consulate after the priority date is current Priority date movement and NVC processing

 B1/B2 visitor visa